jolicode/JoliNotif/doc/01-basic-usage.md

 > your system.
 Don't forget to add a check to avoid 'call to a member function of a non-object' error.

+If you really need to ensure a Notifier is available, you can use the `createOrThrowException` method.
+It will return the best notifier available or throw a `Joli\JoliNotif\Exception\NoSupportedNotifierException` if no one is available on the current system.

 ## Create your notification

 Create a notification is as simple as instantiating a `Notification` and